Experiential Service Commitment

-Rooted in the transformative social service legacy of Saint Vincent DePaul and Saint Louise DeMarillac, service learning and community engagement are integral parts of a DePaul College Prep education.
+Rooted in the transformative social service legacy of Saint Vincent DePaul and Saint Louise DeMarillac, Experiential Service and community engagement are integral parts of a DePaul College Prep education.
 Each student participates in, and reflects on, a variety of service projects as part of their formation toward living as a mission-driven adult.

 - Freshman Year: Required 10 verified hours of service

 - Sophomore Year - Senior Year: Students engage in group service projects through athletic teams, clubs, and other student organizations.